vault27/Foundation/ipsec.md

     - SPI Value (the actual 32-bit number)
     - Transform set (encryption, auth, lifetime)
 - Outbound and inbound SAs are different
+- `Both SAs (inbound and outbound) use the same crypto parameters, negotiated during Phase 2`
+- `But the keys are different for each direction`
+- `Each SA has its own SPI`
+- We need multiple IPsec SAs between two peers because each SA is one-directional and tied to a specific set of crypto parameters
+- Any time direction, keying material, protocol, or traffic selectors differ → a separate SA is required
 - There are two types of SAs: manual and dynamic

 **Manual SA**